Bouncing Off the Walls: Music video

+There are two versions of the music video.

-The music video for "Bouncing Off the Walls" features clips of the band and scenes from the film Van Wilder with Ryan Reynolds and Tara Reid.
+The first "Bouncing Off the Walls" music video, directed by Steven Oritt, premiered on MTV's Total Request Live on April 4, 2002 and features the band members performing and scenes from the film Van Wilder with Ryan Reynolds and Tara Reid.

+The second video for "Bouncing Off the Walls" was made, also directed by Orbitt, and featured live footage and the band around London.

 In popular culture

 "Bouncing Off the Walls" has appeared in various media.
-It was played in the background of the series premiere of the television show 24 and January 8, 2006 episode of America's Funniest Home Videos.
+It was played in the background of the series premiere of the television show 24, "12:00 a.m. – 1:00 a.m." and January 8, 2006 episode of America's Funniest Home Videos.
 Additionally, the song was featured on the soundtracks of the films Van Wilder and American Wedding.
 It was also featured in the Warren Miller documentary Off the Grid.
 The song was also featured in the 2002 game Big Air Freestyle.